+- the UE determines the initial cyclic shift index in the set of initial cyclic shift indexes as

 >>> End Text Proposal >>>

 Using this text proposal, the tables below show the PUCCH resource configuration corresponding to three example rows all with 0 PRB offset: Row 0, 1, and 4 corresponding to NCS = 2, 3, and 4 initial cyclic shifts, respectively.
 Note that only one row in the table has NCS = 2 where there is a larger restriction on the number of unique (usable) PUCCH resources.
 The remaining rows all have either 3 or 4 initial cyclic shifts in the set and have either 14 or 16 usable resources, respectively.